luciaquirke/terminal-config/README.md

 npm install --global pure-prompt
 ```

 zsh-autosuggestions and zsh-syntax-highlighting can be installed via homebrew, but oh-my-zsh will not check homebrew for the plugins so doing this necessitates further configuration.
-Instead, I manually clone the plugins to the folder checked by oh-my-zsh:
+Instead, I manually clone the plugins to the folder oh-my-zsh checks:

 ```
 git clone https://github.com/zsh-users/zsh-autosuggestions ~/.oh-my-zsh/custom/plugins/zsh-autosuggestions